siriusctrl/UniPublic/README.md

 ---

-There is also a work around for the Latex rendering in github, which a Google Chrome plugin may help on this. https://chrome.google.com/webstore/detail/mathjax-plugin-for-github/ioemnmodlmafdkllaclgeombjnmnbima/related
+There is also a work around for the Latex rendering in github if using the doc online is more preferrable, which a Google Chrome plugin may help on this. https://chrome.google.com/webstore/detail/mathjax-plugin-for-github/ioemnmodlmafdkllaclgeombjnmnbima/related